 Why a Customer Loyalty Program Drives More Sales

-It’s common knowledge among marketers and business owners that 80% of your company’s profits come from only 20% of customers.
-What this means is that customer loyalty goes a long way.
-If you can keep customers engaged with your brand, they’ll keep coming back for more or staying for the long haul.
+This means customer loyalty goes a long way.
+If you can keep customers engaged with your brand, they’ll keep coming back or stay for the long haul.

 But engaging customers enough to keep their loyalty is often easier said than done.
 How do you actually encourage customers to stay with your brand and improve sales?